 2004 - There was no Simon award given.
 Instead, CEI honored Nobel Peace Prize Laureate Norman Borlaug with our first Prometheus Award for Human Achievement.

-2003 - Bjørn Lomborg - director of the Copenhagen Consensus Center in Denmark
+2003 - Bjørn Lomborg - director of the Copenhagen Consensus Center

 2002 - Robert L. Bradley, Jr. - CEO and founder of the Institute for Energy Research